Do you ever catch yourself getting trapped between two extremes?

 And that’s not good.

-Here are a few pitfalls of black and white thinking on our daily lives:
+Here are a few pitfalls of black and white thinking in our daily lives:

 When you live like this, it’s hard to see yourself or others in anything but black and white terms.

 Beyond the obvious ways in which this kind of thinking is self-limiting, there’s actually a huge impact on your mental and physical health at play as well.

-There is a direct link between people who engage in constant black and white thinking and mental health issues like depression and anxiety.
+As we just noted, there is a direct link between people who engage in constant black and white thinking and mental health issues like depression and anxiety.
 It is also extremely common in people who suffer from Borderline Personality Disorder.

 It’s hard to relax and find peace when you’re constantly cycling through extreme emotional responses to things that don’t require them.

-And since our brain’s are predisposed to amplifying the negative, living in a headspace that is constantly framing things in terms of “worst, never, always, forever, never, every” is doing major harm to our mental health.
+And since our brains are predisposed to amplifying the negative, living in a headspace that constantly frames things in terms of “worst, never, always, forever, never, every” is doing major harm to our mental health.

 Better Help has a really useful take on this: